lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 -

 Created a Predicate to filter the numbers of the collection that are divisible by the given numbers called divisors.

+Exercise 10 - Predicate Party
+-

+Checking the condition and command with a series of if-else statements. created Predicate which takes a String parameter and checks if the name satisfies a certain condition.
+Then filtering through the List of names and depending if the name which meets the condition has to be removed or doubled according to the main condition, either assign the filtered list as our main list or if has to be doubled, then use the List function addAll() to add all elements of the filtered list to the main guest list.